brentonk/polywog/README.md

-`polywog` is an R package by [Brenton Kenkel](http://www.bkenkel.com/) and [Curtis Signorino](http://www.rochester.edu/college/psc/signorino/) containing routines for flexible functional form via basis regression with oracle-penalized model selection.
+`polywog` is an R package by [Brenton Kenkel](http://www.bkenkel.com/) and [Curtis Signorino](http://www.rochester.edu/college/psc/signorino/) containing routines for flexible functional form estimation via basis regression with oracle-penalized model selection.
 You can install the most recent stable version of the package
 [from CRAN](http://cran.r-project.org/web/packages/polywog/index.html) by